 Located at Virginia Acres Park, the H.O.
 Weeks Activities Center (HOW) is a versatile, multifaceted indoor facility with two gyms available for rental, including one with a stage.
 The center additionally features four meeting rooms and a multipurpose aerobics room, as well as a ﬁtness room, indoor racquetball court, kitchen, restrooms, locker rooms and a canteen.
 The venue is the annual home of the Palmetto Indoor Pickleball Invitational in September.

 Weeks Tennis Center

-This state-of-the-art tennis center features six hard courts and 10 clay courts, as well as a gorgeous clubhouse complete with a wrap-around porch with Adirondack chairs, dining tables and ceiling fans.
-Located at Virginia Acres Park, the center also features a tennis pro shop with racket stringing available, and is the home to many USTA tournaments throughout the year.
+This state-of-the-art tennis center features 13 hard courts and 10 clay courts, as well as a gorgeous clubhouse complete with a wrap-around porch with Adirondack chairs, dining tables and ceiling fans.
+Located at Virginia Acres Park, the center also features access to 12 indoor/outdoor pickleball courts, a tennis pro shop with racket stringing available, and is the home to many USTA tournaments.

 Aiken Horse Park

 Located in the heart of Aiken’s historic district, Bruce’s Field at the Aiken Horse Park provides premier facilities and a rich heritage for both horses and riders.
 The park has 224 permanent stalls, space for additional temporary stabling, ﬁve all-weather rings and two schooling areas, all featuring GGT footing.